-During global Competitions, Jarls are marked with a certain color depending on their current status.
+During global Competitions, Jarls are marked in a certain color depending on their current status.

-- Jarls from your Kingdom that are in an enemy Kingdom and Jarls who have permanently moved to your Kingdom using the Drakkar or Novice's Relocation items are marked with green.
+- Jarls from your Kingdom that are in an enemy Kingdom and Jarls who have permanently moved to your Kingdom using the Drakkar or Novice's Relocation items are marked in green.

-- Jarls from an enemy Kingdom that are in your lands are marked with red.
+- Jarls from an enemy Kingdom that are in your lands are marked in red.

-- Jarls who permanently moved to an enemy Kingdom using the Drakkar or Novice's Relocation items after the Competition was announced are marked with yellow.
+- Jarls who permanently moved to an enemy Kingdom using the Drakkar or Novice's Relocation items after the Competition was announced are marked in yellow.

-- The Town's Echo located at the place of your Town is marked with blue.
+- The Town's Echo located at the place of your Town is marked in blue.